verge-io/docs/docs/public/glossary.md

   <summary>Node</summary>

   - #### Physical
-	Physical nodes are actual hardware servers that host the base VergeIO environment
+	Physical nodes are actual hardware servers that host the base VeregOS environment
   - #### Tenant
 	Tenant nodes are virtual servers that simulate physical nodes.
 Each tenant is assigned at least one tenant node with the ability to add more tenant nodes on the fly for scale and/or to accommodate clustering software.